seboetzel/synthetic-respondents-pricing-classroom-exercise/README.md

 - **Vickrey Auction Explainer Video** – Short animated video introducing the logic of the sealed-bid second-price (Vickrey) auction used in the classroom exercise: https://www.youtube.com/watch?v=ZBLZAC7GPxY

-- **Baseline Prompt** – Prompt used to generate the initial set of synthetic respondents before students iteratively refine the prompt during the classroom exercise.
+- **Baseline_Prompt.txt** – Prompt used to generate the initial set of synthetic respondents before students iteratively refine the prompt during the classroom exercise.

 ## Classroom Exercise